 We realize that your time is valuable and thus have appointed a specific time for you to minimize your waiting.
 We ask that you show us the same courtesy.
 If you are unable to keep your appointment, please notify the office at least 24 hours prior to your appointment so that another patient can be scheduled.
 Please arrive at our office at least 10 minutes before your appointment time.
 Late arrivals may need to be rescheduled in order to provide optimum care for you and to avoid inconveniencing other patients.
+We reserve the right to charge a $35 fee for no-shows and late cancellations.

 Snow Emergency Policy